-Moorfield supplies a Clean Tent in which the first sculpture destined for the moon will be made.
+The first sculpture destined for the moon will be made inside a Clean Tent.

 The Clean Tent, a cleanroom in a bag, will provide an ISO 6, particulate controlled environment which will ensure the artwork doesn’t become contaminated and jeopardise the success of the mission which will eventually site the Vitae sculpture on the moon.